-Students interested in a standard English major are encouraged to take survey courses in their first year and to declare a major as sophomores.
+Students interested in a standard English major are encouraged to take introductory courses (ENG 1200 - Introduction to English Studies, ENG 1800 - Introduction to Professional Writing and Rhetoric) in their first year and to declare a major as sophomores.

-In conjunction with declaring an English major, students must take the sequence of "gateway" courses in critical methods and contemporary theory, ENG 1900: Introduction to Literature and Criticism and ENG 3020: Literary and Cultural Theory.
+In conjunction with declaring an English major, students must take the sequence of "gateway" courses in critical methods and contemporary theory, ENG 1900 - Introduction to Literature and Criticism and ENG 3020 - Literary and Cultural Theory.
 Juniors and seniors should take 3000-level courses numbered above 3020, at least three of which must be literature or theory courses.

-The senior seminar is a capstone course, in which students study a topic in depth and develop independent research projects.
-ENG 3020: Literary and Cultural Theory and the senior seminar must be taken at Hamline.
+A senior seminar is the capstone course in which students study a topic in depth and develop independent research projects.
+ENG 3020 and the senior seminar must be taken at Hamline.
 ENG 3020 must be taken at least one semester before the senior seminar and is strongly recommended before taking 3000-level literature courses numbered above 3020.